You Are Our Priority

 If you lost your eyesight or hearing at work in Charlotte, you are likely covered under North Carolina’s workers’ compensation laws, and should discuss your legal options for getting benefits with an experienced Charlotte workplace injury attorneys.

 At the Ramsay Law Firm, our Charlotte workers’ comp attorneys bring more than 25 years of experience to each claim we handle.
 We know the laws inside and out, and understand exactly what it takes to maximize each client’s recovery.

-For a free legal consultation with Board Certified Workers’ Compensation Specialist Martha Ramsay, founding attorney of the Ramsay Law Firm, call our law offices at (704) 376-1616.
+For a free legal consultation with Board Certified Workers’ Compensation Trial Lawyer Martha Ramsay, founding attorney of the Ramsay Law Firm, call our law offices at (704) 376-1616.
 We will keep your information confidential.

 How Much Workers’ Compensation Can You Get for Vision or Hearing Loss in NC?

 Most work injury claims are treated in the same manner under the North Carolina Workers’ Compensation Act.
 However, employment-related hearing loss is subject to a unique set of workers’ compensation laws.
 These laws are set forth under G.S. § 97-53, which pertains to occupational diseases and chemical exposure.